xapi-project/xapi-project.github.io/xapi/design/memory-accounting.md

 ------------

 The inputs to the model are

-- VM.memory_static_max: the maximum amount of RAM the domain will be able to use
+- `VM.memory_static_max`: the maximum amount of RAM the domain will be able to use
-- VM.HVM_shadow_multiplier: allows the shadow memory to be increased
+- `VM.HVM_shadow_multiplier`: allows the shadow memory to be increased
-- VM.VCPUs_max: the maximum number of vCPUs the domain will be able to use
+- `VM.VCPUs_max`: the maximum number of vCPUs the domain will be able to use

 First the shadow memory is calculated, in MiB